rohit22/GeoCodeAPI/README.md

 *InfoHolderGeneral* is the information holder data structure that is instantiated for every request.
 This object is being sent across the pipeline and the output attribtues are set in this object.

+## Presentation
+A final presentation was made on this application at the Digital Centers Intern showcase.
+The slides of the same can be found at [slides] (https://docs.google.com/a/columbia.edu/presentation/d/1kKKO3qvJ4KAkEQh1gG5j42qJvrwbdD1_1AYfllNh8Wg/edit?usp=sharing)

 ## Contact

 This documentation should help in exploring the project.
 In case of any questions, feel free to reach out to Digital Social Science Center at Columbia University.